coltoutram/Colts-Cogs/README.md

 ## Cogs
 - actionlogs:     Modlogs/Logs a lot of stuff (Renamed from modlogs because it doesnt work with the original modlog cog).
 - autorole:       Automatically give members who join the server a specified role.
 - bancheck:       Checks if users are banned on bans.discordlist.net.
+[Requires dbanspy, scroll down to more cog information.]
 - massmove:       Move everyone in a voice channel to another voice channel.
 - penis:          Explains itself.
 - playskip:       Plays and skips.
 - ping-time:      Pings and shows the time.
 - speedtest:      Simple speedtest cog without [p]parameters.
+[Requires speedtest-cli "`pip install speedtest-cli`"]
 - sysinfo:        Show information about the system (cpu usage, disk info etc.)</li>